-351 The Nonprofit Sector: Structure and Dynamics (3) (Prerequisite: Junior status or permission of the program coordinator) F. Topics include basic dimensions of the American nonprofit sector, review of theories for its development and its role in society; and overview of the financial and legal aspects of the sector.
-Examination of the various types of non profits, including religious, social services, health care, education and research, advocacy, arts and culture, international, grantmakers, and mutual benefit organizations.
-Identification of trends and likely future directions of American non profits.
+358 The Nonprofit Sector: Structure and Dynamic (3) (Prerequisite: Junior status or permission of the program coordinator) F. Basic dimensions of the American nonprofit sector, review of theories for its development and its role in society, and overview of the financial and legal aspects of the sector.
+Examination of the various types of nonprofits, including religious, social services, health care, education and research, advocacy, arts and culture, international, grant makers, and mutual benefit organizations.
+Identification of trends and likely future directions of American nonprofits.
+Credit cannot be given for both MGT 358 and NPM 358.

-352 Managing the Nonprofit Organization (3) (Prerequisite: NPM 351) S. An introduction to managing and improving the performance of nonprofit organizations in an environment of pressure from stakeholders to rationalize management practices, show measurable outcomes, and keep administrative cost low.
-Major topics include strategic planning, strategic management, strategic marketing, fundraising managing, public relations, political support, international opportunities, information technology, financial management, human resource management, and management of legal processes.
+453 Managing the Nonprofit Organization (3) (Prerequisite 358 or MGT 358) S. An introduction to managing and improving the performance of nonprofit organizations in an environment of pressure from stakeholders to rationalize management practices, show measurable outcomes and keep administrative costs low.
+Major topics include strategic planning, strategic management, fund raising managing, public relations, political support, international opportunities, information technology, financial management, human resource management, and management of legal processes.
+Credit cannot be given for both MGT 453 or NPM 453.